History of White Americans in Baltimore: Judaism

-A large minority of white Baltimoreans have been Jewish, predominantly Jews of European descent.
+A large minority of white Baltimoreans have been Jewish, predominantly Ashkenazi Jews of European descent.
 Between the 1880s and the 1920s, Baltimore received tens of thousands of white Ashkenazi Jewish immigrants arriving from Central and Eastern Europe.
 Due to the largely European origins of Baltimore's Jewish community, close to 90% of Baltimore area Jews are white.
 However, as of 2010, around 8% of Jewish households in the Greater Baltimore area were multiracial.
 Following the 1968 riots and the subsequent white flight, many white Jews in the city (along with many white gentiles), left the city for the suburbs.
 Today, thousands of descendants of these white Jews live in Baltimore County, especially in Pikesville and Owings Mills, though many remain in the city in neighborhoods such as Park Heights, Mount Washington, and Roland Park.
 Historically, there were strong links between African-American and Jewish-American communities in Baltimore and many white Jewish Baltimoreans were strong supporters of the civil rights movement.
 However, there has been tension between the two communities, with instances of anti-black racism from white Jews such as the 2010 Park Heights beating of a black teenager by white members of an Orthodox Jewish community patrol group.
 White Jews in Baltimore have experienced a mixture of both religious and racial antisemitism as well as privilege due to their white skin.
-In majority-white Jewish spaces in Baltimore, white Jews are sometimes accepted while black Jews and other Jews of color may face skepticism and questioning of their identity. in 2010 the majority of white Americans in Baltimore city were of the Jewish religion in 2020 that number has only increased.
+In majority-white Jewish spaces in Baltimore, white Jews are sometimes accepted while black Jews and other Jews of color may face skepticism and questioning of their identity.